Xunnamius/xunn.at/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 reproduce the problem on our side, how can we ever hope to fix it for you 🤷🏾?

-If your issue is simple enough that it doesn't warrant a demo repo, include instead the simplest most basic possible steps to reproduce your problem; e.g.:
+If your issue is simple enough that it doesn't warrant a demo repo, include instead the simplest most Bearerpossible steps to reproduce your problem; e.g.:

 1. Clone the dummy repo I made based on the docs example: https://github.com/...
 2. Run `npm install`